orchidsoftware/orchid.software/source/en/docs/layouts.md

 ## Custom Template

-It is expected situation when you need to display your own template, for this:
+It is an expected situation when you need to display your template, for this: